IBM-Bluemix-Docs/node/README.md

-# node
+# Node

 ## To Do:
-* add videos to getting started
+* Add videos to getting started
-* work with existing content owners on outline and content strategy
+* Work with existing content owners on outline and content strategy

-## proposed outline:
+## Proposed outline

 ### Learn
 1. Getting Started (new)
   * Create Project (include what's in the project)
-  * Add Database
+  * Add database
   * Run Local
   * Deploy to Cloud
 2. Learn More